IQ404/IQ404/README.md

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

   - I am PLANNING to work on the [Ray Tracing Series](https://raytracing.github.io/) developed by Peter Shirley.

-- *Stuffs I did related to my Computer Game Engineering MSc at Newcastle University:*

-  - I am currently doing a [team project](https://github.com/blacktack2/MastersGroupProject2023) with some of my classmates.

-  - I completed the course *CSC8502: Advanced Graphics for Games* from the Newcastle Game Engineering MSc.

-    [Here](https://github.com/IQ404/FinalProject-CSC8502) is the final project I did for this course.

-  - I completed the course *CSC8503: Advanced Game Technologies* from the Newcastle Game Engineering MSc.

-    [Here](https://github.com/IQ404/FinalProject-CSC8503) is the final project I did for this course.

-  - I completed the course *CSC8501: Advanced Programming for Games* from the Newcastle Game Engineering MSc.

-    [Here](https://github.com/IQ404/Coursework-CSC8501) is the code I wrote for the coursework.

-    During this course, I wrote a [binary search tree](https://github.com/IQ404/BinarySearchTree-CSC8501) and some [sorting algorithms](https://github.com/IQ404/TheFastestSorter-CSC8501).

 - [Here](https://github.com/IQ404/MyFirstGame) is the first game I ever made.